-13. Guitar
+12. Guitar

 We have a guitar teacher that comes to school each week.
 For a fee, students may participate in these lessons.
 Guitars are supplied by the school and the guitar group performs several times a year.
 Students from grades one to six participate in this activity.
+Students are also encouraged to bring and use their own personal guitars.

-14. Health and Medication
+13. Health and Medication